JuliaIntervals/IntervalArithmetic.jl/docs/src/philosophy.md

 3. Act as a container of a single element, e.g. `collect(x)` returns a 0-dimensional array containing `x`.

-Each of those points lead to specific design choice for `IntervalArithmetic.jl`, choices that we detail below.
+Each of those points lead to specific design choices for `IntervalArithmetic.jl`, choices that we detail below.